LABIAPLASTY

 • Strenuous activity, heavy lifting, and exercise should be avoided for at least 4-6 weeks, or as advised by your surgeon

-• Sexual activity should be avoided for a minimum of 4-6 weeks, or until your surgeon confirms it is safe to resume
+• Sexual activity should be avoided for a minimum of 4-6 weeks, or until you are advised it is safe to resume

 • Tight clothing and underwear should be avoided during the early healing period